Skip to main content

 • plan large routes: up to 500 waypoints (or more, for an additional fee), optimized or non-optimized, on Pro and Enterprise plans, and 100 non-optimized / 25 optimized on Essential;

-• plan routes for multiple users and/or multiple days as once, with the locations being distributed in the most efficient way between participating users based on their working schedule and preferred start/end locations (similar to how it’s implemented in the regular visit planning but without creating multiple visits);
+• plan routes for multiple users and/or multiple days at once, with the locations being distributed in the most efficient way between participating users based on their working schedule and preferred start/end locations (similar to how it’s implemented in the regular visit planning but without creating multiple visits);

-• account for various job constraints controlled from your CRM, like job type (service, pickup, delivery, or pickup-delivery), priority, availability windows, required truck capacity, required “skills”, stop duration, allowed and disallowed drivers, and more;
+• account for various job constraints controlled by your CRM, like job type (service, pickup, delivery, or pickup-delivery), priority, availability windows, required truck capacity, required “skills”, stop duration, allowed and disallowed drivers, and more;

 • account for vehicle parameters entered for each Mapsly user or controlled from the CRM, like truck capacity (one or multiple dimensions), “skills” (significant properties that a truck or driver possesses that may be required by a job), start/end locations, lunch break, working schedule, max activities per shift, and many more.